hit-1160300227/hello-world/README.md

 # hit-1160300227
-This is just a repository about the problem of convex hull.
+This is just a repository .